0xrajneesh/Checkpoint-Firewall-Home-Lab/README.md

 In this Home Lab, we’ll learn to set up a Checkpoint firewall from scratch.
 This Lab will help you launch an attack with Nmap, Metasploit & custom scripts from Kali linux and defend your machine using a Checkpoint firewall.
 ![Blue Sand White Beach Simple Watercolor Etsy Shop Banner](https://github.com/0xrajneesh/Checkpoint-Firewall-Home-Lab/assets/40385860/84592e52-3196-4082-823e-94aa851c13cc)
+In this home-lab, we will cover:
+- Requirement
+- Lab Diagram
+- Setting up the Checkpoint Firewall Home-lab
+- Excercises- Network-based attacks
+- Excercises- Real-world Scenarios
+- Live Training

 ## 🧮Requirements